ipfs-inactive/package-managers/docs/glossary.md

 ## Dependency Specifier
   A format used to install packages from a Registry Index.
 For example, “foo>=1.3” is a dependency specifier, where “foo” is the project name, and the “>=1.3” portion is the Version Specifier

+## Index
+  A central location (usually a webpage) to search for available Packages.
+  Usually tightly coupled with the underlying package Registry.

 ## Lockfile
   The file where a successfully resolved dependency tree is recorded so that it can be recreated at a later date.

 ## Manifest
   The file where a package's required dependencies are declared, often with version specifiers.
+  Other information that can be specified in a manifest are author names, homepage, bug tracker URL, license, version number, and build procedure.

 ## Package
   An instance of a Project that has been published to a package manager.
 Packages have unique names, which are registered on a registry.
 Each project will then contain one or more Releases, and each release may comprise one or more artifacts.

+## Package Repository
+  A synonym for package Registry that is often used when the Registry is file-system based, or when its information is stored in a single git repository.
+  Sometimes also called a package archive, or even [software repository](https://en.wikipedia.org/wiki/Software_repository).
+  Should not be confused with Source Repository.

 ## Project
   A library, framework, script, module, plugin, application, or collection of data or other resources, or some combination thereof that is intended to be packaged into a artifact.